kaidez/javascript-prototype-screencast/scripts/01-script.md

-Hello and thanks for checking out my introduction to prototypes screencast, with prototypes being how you simulate class inheritance in JavaScript.
-I'm doing this screencast for 2 reasons...
+Hello and thanks for checking out my introduction to prototypes screencast, with prototypes being what you use to simulate class inheritance in JavaScript.

-First, I've had a few people ask me what prototypes are and how they work, and some of the people are relatively new to JavaScript.
-And I have a feeling that there are many other JS newbies that are that have the same question.
+I've had a few people that are relatively new to JavaScript ask me what prototypes are.
 So I wanted to put together this screencast to help those people out.

-And the second reason was to share what I learned.
-All the code and coding patterns you're gonna SEE in this screencast is the result of my just buckling down for a few days and really JUST hacking together some JavaScript prototype code.

-I've used prototypes before in production code annnd I understand them.
+I also wanted to share what I learned.
+All the code you're gonna see in this screencast is the result of my just buckling down for a few days and really hacking prototype code.
+I've used prototypes before in production code and I understand them.
 But I wanted to take some time and just focus on them 100 percent so I could really really REALLY understand them.

-Also, with web components (which are really really REALLY new at the time I'm recording this), prototypes play a big role.
+Plus, with web components (which are really really REALLY new at the time I'm recording this), prototypes play a big role.
 If you use web components to create a custom element, you can use prototypes to inherit properties of already existing elements like button and span tags.

 LOTS of the documentation around this that I've seen is written in a way that assumes that you understand how prototypal inheritance works...not all of it, but lots of it.
 So I wanted to do this screencast to fill in the blanks for things like that.